bhuone-garbu/proof-upload-service/README.md

 **A demo with > 100mb image size**

-I just built this dummy frontend to piece all these together - not really required.
+I just built this dummy frontend to piece all these together - no part of this repo.
+Can be totally tested via Postman if you following the testing steps below.

 ![demo](https://raw.githubusercontent.com/bhuone-garbu/proof-upload-service/master/pics/upload-demo.gif)